rafaeltovar/mailgun-templates-updated-action/README.md

-# Mailgun templates updater action
+# Mailgun templates updater GitHub action

 Create a new version for a Mailgun email template using the content of an HTML file, and set it as the active version.